-Offered online, the MPH provides flexibility for the working professional and can be completed in two to four years.
-On-campus attendance is required for two 2-week block courses and students complete a 12-week professional practicum.
+Offered online, the MHE provides flexibility for the working professional and can be completed in two to four years.
+It also features a 12-week professional experience component.

-- Cater your degree to your needs.
-The MPH is flexible for the working professional and conducive to a full- or part-time workload.
+- The MHE program is flexible for the working professional and is completed online as a part-time or full-time student.

 Course offerings and program sequence

-Click on the links below to view the course offerings and program sequence for part- and full-time students.
+Click on the links below to view the course offerings and program sequence for full-time and part-time students.
 These sequences are subject to change but can be used as reference for planning your future terms.

-Gain relevant experience by completing a 420-hour professional practicum at a public health unit, provincial or federal governmental agency or non-governmental organization.
-You will work closely with the Practicum Coordinator to find a meaningful practicum that will provide you with an opportunity to apply your knowledge and skills in a professional setting and connect with future employers.
+Gain work experience by completing a 420-hour professional practicum at a hospital, health unit, provincial or federal governmental agency or non-governmental organization.
+Working closely with the Practicum Coordinator, you will lead your search to find a meaningful practicum that will provide you with an opportunity to apply your knowledge and skills in a professional setting and to connect with future employers.

 The practicum can be completed on a full-time basis over one term or part time over two terms.

-We've compiled the answers to the most common questions about the MPH program.
+We've compiled the answers to the most common questions about the MHE program.
 Read through for helpful information about admissions, the practicum and more.

-Can someone tell me if I am eligible for the MPH program before I submit my application?
+Can someone tell me if I am eligible for the MHE program before I submit my application?

 Can I be accepted into the program with a 3-year general degree?